oasis-tcs/openc2-jadn/jadn-v2.0.md

 * **Data items** (documents, messages, protocol data units, data structures, object state, etc.) are JADN's scope within a system's domain of discourse.

+An information model answers the question "What does the recipient know after receiving a data item"?
+It defines and communicates a form separately from the values used to fill it in.

 > *The objective of UML is to provide system architects, software engineers, and software developers with tools for analysis, design, and implementation of software-based systems as well as for modeling business and similar processes.*